Launching Enrichment Time Activities for Upper Elementary

 5. Utilize a tracker.

-The best part about Enrichment Time is that it is flexible and can be tailored to what best works for you and your students!
+The best part about Enrichment Time it can be tailored to what best works for you and your students!
 You should give Enrichment Time a try!

 kirsten hammond